 I have lived in a townhouse for over four years, and if you are asking whether you can hear neighbors in a townhouse, the answer is that it depends on the nature of your neighbors and the quality of construction.

-With a townhouse, there are shared walls, so you might be worried that you will be hearing the noises coming from your neighbors.
+There are shared walls with a townhouse, so you might be worried that you will be hearing the noises coming from your neighbors.

-I would imagine if you are living in a poorly constructed house with many kids around, you will have plenty of noise coming in.
+If you live in a poorly constructed house with many kids around, you will have plenty of noise coming in.

 Can you block neighbor noise in a townhouse?